-- 1. Housing
+1. Housing

-- a. pre-construction

-- construct new lock without residential displacement .

-- b. during construction

-- seek funding for owner-occupied residential renovations.

-- establish a training program on how to maintain housing.

-- create a locally managed revolving housing trust fund .

-- assist in the development of a program to explain the designation of historic districts and landmarks, and the building requirements of historic districts.

-- provide assistance in obtaining financing for the purchase of owner-occupied housing.

-- c. post-construction
+- a. pre-construction - construct new lock without residential displacement . - b. during construction - seek funding for owner-occupied residential renovations. - establish a training program on how to maintain housing. - create a locally managed revolving housing trust fund . - assist in the development of a program to explain the designation of historic districts and landmarks, and the building requirements of historic districts. - provide assistance in obtaining financing for the purchase of owner-occupied housing. - c. post-construction side of the canal.

-- 2. Land Use

-- a. pre-construction

-- b. during construction

-- c. post-construction

-- 3. Public/Community Facilities and Services

-- a. pre-construction

-- get corporate sponsorships for projects in the area.

-- b. during construction

-- assist in the establishment of a centralized medical services facility on the east

-side of the canal.